RussellShelley/Election_Analysis/README.md

 # Election Audit

 ## Project Overview
 A Colorado Board of Elections employee has given the following tasks to complete the election audit of a recent local elecetion.
+Using the data provided in a csv file.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who recieved votes.